Portal User Guide

 Share

-Selecting Share allows you to generate a share link, from which non-NetX users will be able to download the chosen asset(s):
+Selecting Share allows you to generate a share link, from which external users will be able to view or download the chosen asset(s):

-2. Title: Title your share link.
-This title is displayed at the top of the share link landing page.
+Title (required): A descriptive name for the share link.
+This title will be displayed at the top of the share link page.

 The link